richemslie/galvanise_zero/readme.md

 Based on [GGPLib](https://github.com/ggplib/ggplib).

+Current games in training:

+ * connect four
+ * breakthrough
+ * reversi
+ * hex

+connect four / breakthrough and reversi are all a good bit stronger than baseline MCTS player - which does 3-4 orders of magnitude in playouts that ggp-zero.

+hex is in early stages of training.

 roadmap
 -------

- * test new fast self play which uses thread/coroutines/c++ to attempt to saturate GPU.

- * network training redux.  add self modifying weighting for value/reward head, better previous network, better callbacks and tensorboard.
-Still with keras.

- * support more ggp games

-   * automate the creation of configs
-   * save the configs in json, rather in python classes
+ * add evaluator stage 'game master', with visualisation and pretty elo graphs

- * create a generation object with each network - has options
+ * train c4/bt/hex/reversi in parallel (cycle a generation each)

-    * previous states to the neural network (option)
-    * add multiple policy heads to neural network (option).
-    * the data_format used for convolutions
+ * need some other players to judge progress (other alpha-zero projects?)

+ * update install instructions.  finish refactoring & quick polish up.  write a little about how it works.  post first working version.

- * test a non-zero sum game (skirmish variant)
+ * add a non-zero sum game to the mix (skirmish variant)

+ * experiment with adding previous states

+ * experiment with multiple policy heads

+ * reuse network from skirmish variant for chess (just to try something different)

 other
 -----